Lubusz Land: March of Brandenburg and Kingdom of Bohemia

 In 1354 Bishop Henry Bentsch reconciled with Margrave Louis II and the episcopal possessions were returned.
 The see of the bishopric returned to Lebus, where a new cathedral was built.
 In 1373 the diocese was again devastated by a Bohemian army, when Emperor Charles IV of Luxembourg took the Brandenburg margraviate from the House of Wittelsbach.
 It became part of the Lands of the Bohemian (Czech) Crown.
 The see of the bishopric now moved to Fürstenwalde (Przybór) (St Mary's Cathedral, Fürstenwalde).
 Polish monarchs still made peaceful attempts to regain the region.
 The northern part of the diocese of Lubusz, the Kostrzyn land, administratively became part of the New March, a peripheral region for Czech rulers who were willing to sell it.
-In 1402, an agreement was reached in Kraków between them and the Poles, under which Poland was to purchase this region, however in the same year the Luxembourgs sold the region to the Teutonic Knights, Poland's arch-enemy.
+In 1402, an agreement was reached in Kraków between them and the Poles, under which Poland was purchase and reincorporate this region, however in the same year the Luxembourgs sold the region to the Teutonic Knights, Poland's arch-enemy.
 In 1454, after the Thirteen Years’ War broke out, the Teutonic Knights sold the region to Brandenburg in order to raise funds for war against Poland.
 The bulk of the Lubusz Land remained part of the Bohemian (Czech) lands until 1415.

 In 1424 the Lebus bishopric became a suffragan of the Archdiocese of Magdeburg, finally leaving the Gniezno ecclesiastical province.
+In 1432, the Czech Hussites captured the city of Frankfurt (Oder).
 In 1518 Bishop Dietrich von Bülow bought the secular lordship of Beeskow-Storkow, in secular respect a Bohemian fief, in religious respect mostly no part of his diocese but of the Diocese of Meissen.
 The castle in Beeskow became the episcopal residence.
 The last Catholic bishop was Georg von Blumenthal, who died in 1550 after a heroic non-military counter-reformatory campaign.
 However, when in 1547 Bishop Georg tried to recruit and arm troops in order to join the Catholic Imperial forces in the Smalkaldic War, his vassal city of Beeskow refused to obey.

 From 1555 the bishopric was secularised and became a Lutheran diocese and the area east of the Oder was later called Eastern Brandenburg.
 In 1575 King Maximilian II of Bohemia granted the Beeskow lordship of the Lebus diocese to Brandenburg as a Bohemian fief, which it remained until the First Silesian War in 1742.
 When in 1598 the Magdeburg administrator Joachim Frederick of Hohenzollern became Elector of Brandenburg, all official links with Poland had long been cut.

+In the 16th century, many Polish exports, including grain, wood, ash, tar and hemp, were floated from western Poland via Frankfurt (Oder) in Lubusz Land to the port of Szczecin, with the high Brandenburgian customs duties on Polish goods lowered in the early 17th century.